How to Invest in UK Property: A Step-by-Step Guide for British Expats

 There are several UK property investment strategies to choose from:

-HMOs (Houses in Multiple Occupation) – higher yields, more management
+HMOs (House of Multiple Occupation): Higher yields, more management

 Documents you’ll need: